sksoumik/programming_notes/README.md

 - Concepts of Bag-of-Words (BoW) and TF-IDF come into play.
 Both BoW and TF-IDF are techniques that help us convert text sentences into **numeric vectors**.
 [Read](https://www.analyticsvidhya.com/blog/2020/02/quick-introduction-bag-of-words-bow-tf-idf/)
 - BERT tokenizer does the preprocessing by itself, so usually you don't benefit from standard preprocessing.
 - Transformer models: read [here](https://medium.com/inside-machine-learning/what-is-a-transformer-d07dd1fbec04)
+- Common pre-processing techniques:
+  1. Removes unicode strings like.
+  2. Removes URL strings like.
+  3. Removes emoticons from text.
+  4. Remove Punctuation (`string.punctuation` or using regular expression).
+  5. Convert all words to one case.
+  6. Filter out Stop Words  (e.g. **Stopwords** are the most common **words** in any natural language.
+For example,  "the”, “is”, “in”, “for”, “where”, “when”, “to”, “at” etc.)
+  7. *Stemming:* A technique that takes the word to its root form.
+It just removes suffixes from the words. (`nltk.PorterStemmer()` / `nltk.SnowballStemmer()`).
+  8.
+  9. 1.

 # SVM